 Cape Air offers frequent commuter flights each day between the Boston’s Logan Airport and nearby Knox County Airport (RKD), which is just 20 minutes from the Workshops.
 Taxis are available to drive you to Rockport.
 Fares around $35.

 Rental cars are available at the Portland and at the nearby Knox County Airport.
 Dollar,Alamo, Hertz, Budget, Avis, National and Enterprise all service Portland while Avis, Budget, and Enterprise service RKD.
+We encourage our students to have a car – it makes the opportunity to explore our beautiful area much easier.
 A car is necessary if you are involved in a photojournalism workshop or a class that requires you to explore the region solo.
-Many classes travel to field locations via car-pool or the Workshops’ van.
+Many classes travel to field locations via car-pool.

 Whether you are traveling to Rockport, Paris, Iceland, Hawaii, Crete or one of our other varied locations, we strongly recommend that you purchase travel insurance to protect yourself against: 1) unforeseen circumstances that might prevent your attendance; or 2) a course cancellation.